ninezerozeronine/groundtruths/about.md

 # Guidelines

-I try to follow a few guidelines whilst I'm looking for ground truths:
+I try to follow a few guidelines whilst I'm looking:

-* I only record - I try not to interact with anything I see.
+* I try not to disturb/move anything I see.
-* Any information in what I see that could lead back to a specific individual (Full names, addresses, email addresses, phone numbers, etc) is censored before posting to protect their identity.
+* Any information that could lead back to a specific individual (Full names, addresses, email addresses, phone numbers, etc) is censored before posting to protect their identity.

 # Who

-I'm Andy Palmer - you can find my other projects at [www.ninezerozeronine.com](www.ninezerozeronine.com).
+I'm Andy Palmer - you can find my other projects at [www.ninezerozeronine.com](https://www.ninezerozeronine.com).

+# Thanks

+[Dean Attali](http://deanattali.com) and his [Beautiful Jekyll](http://deanattali.com/beautiful-jekyll) project made this website possible - thank you!